 About the Australasian Institute of Judicial Administration (AIJA)

 The AIJA is a research and educational institute associated with Monash University.
-It is funded by the Law, Crime and Community Safety Council (LCCSC) and also from subscription income from its membership.
+It is funded by the Council of Attorneys-General, formerly the Law, Crime and Community Safety Council (LCCSC) and also from subscription income from its membership.